-Of all Africa's wildlife encounters little can match the awe-inspiring experience that is mountain gorilla trekking.
-And given that these face-to-face encounters take place in only two locations and involve animals quite literally on the brink of extinction, gorilla trekking is quite rightly considered, if not a life-changing experience, then at the very least a once-in-a-lifetime one.
+Of all Africa's wildlife encounters little can match the experience that is gorilla trekking.
+And given that these face-to-face encounters take place in only a few locations and involve animals quite literally on the brink of extinction, gorilla trekking is quite rightly considered, if not a life-changing experience, then at the very least a once-in-a-lifetime one.

-You'll need to be fairly fit, suitably equipped for a jungle hike, and healthy - you won't be permitted to go trekking if you have a cold or similar illness in order to protect these disease-susceptible animals.
-The region’s two dry seasons - Mid-December to February and June to September - offer the most comfortable conditions for gorilla trekking but you can still expect a tough day's walk: it's humid, muddy and wet with steep slopes and tangled vegetation.
-Nevertheless the rewards are considerable: the chances of finding a gorilla family are extremely high - often around 90%.
+For a gorilla trek you need to be fairly fit, equipped for the humid, muddy conditions of a rainforest hike, and healthy.
+You will not be permitted to go gorilla trekking if you have a cold or similar illness because gorillas are suseptible to many human diseases.
+The region’s mid-December to February and June to September dry seasons are the best time to go gorilla trekking but you can still expect a tough day on foot: it's humid, wet and muddy with steep slopes and tangled vegetation.
+Nevertheless, the chances of finding a gorilla family are often around 90%.

-Furthermore, since the gorilla families are habituated, once the group has been located by your guides you can settle down for an hour to observe the gorillas as they feed, groom and their babies tumble about the undergrowth - all under the watchful gaze of the great silverback male.
-Sitting only a few metres from a gorilla and looking into its soft brown eyes is a spine tingling experience not easily forgotten.
+Once a habituated gorilla family has been located by your guides, you can settle down for an hour to observe them as they feed and groom while their babies tumble about the undergrowth - all under the watchful gaze of the great silverback male.
+Sitting only a few metres from a gorilla and looking into its soft brown eyes is a spine-tingling experience not easily forgotten.

-Gorilla trekking is a tightly regulated activity and we strongly recommend using the experience and planning expertise of one of our Africa Safari Experts to organise your East Africa adventure.
-Permits are not only expensive but extremely limited and difficult to secure, and immediate payment is necessary as permits are not provisionally held.
-Browse our range of gorilla trekking safaris and accommodation in Uganda and Rwanda or contact us for advice and tailor-made itineraries.
+While chimp trekking is still in its infancy, gorilla trekking is a tightly regulated activity and we strongly recommend using the experience and planning expertise of one of our Africa Safari Experts.
+Permits are not only expensive but extremely limited and difficult to secure.
+Immediate payment is necessary as permits are not provisionally held.
+Logistics can be a challenge, and you’ll need advice on matching an experience with your expectations.